-Chapter 1
+Chapter I

-Fiscal Correction: The fiscal position which is viewed in terms of the trends in fiscal parameters, i.e. revenue, fiscal and primary deficit/surplus, which indicated increasing trends since 2008-09, showed some improvement during 2010-11.
-However, these were still in deficit.
-As per recommendations of the Thirteenth Finance Commission, the revenue deficit is to be brought down to zero by 2011-12.
-The State can still achieve the targets of the FRBM Act through concerted efforts for better tax compliance, reductions in tax collection costs, focusing on recovering revenue arrears and pruning unproductive expenditure.
+Fiscal Correction: The fiscal positions in terms of the trends in fiscal parameters, i.e. revenue, fiscal and primary deficit/surplus which indicated increasing trends since 2008-09 had shown some improvement during 2011-12.
+But these were still in deficit.
+As per recommendation of Thirteenth Finance Commission, the revenue deficit is to be brought down to zero by 2011-12.
+The State can still achieve the FRBM Act targets through concerted efforts for better tax compliance, reductions in tax collection costs and pruning unproductive expenditure.

-Interest payments: Interest payments (3,319 crore), which increased by 21 per cent during the year over 2009-10, were within the projections made in the Fiscal Correction Path (3,509 crore), the Medium Term Fiscal Policy Statement (3,573 crore) and the Report of the Thirteenth Finance Commission (3,474 crore).
+Interest payments: Interest payments (₹ 4,001 crore), increased by 21 per cent during the year over 2010-11 and were within the projections made in the Fiscal Correction Path (₹ 4,125 crore), the Medium Term Fiscal Policy Statement (₹ 4,345 crore) and the Report of Thirteenth Finance Commission (₹ 4,007 crore).

-Non-Plan expenditure: Revenue expenditure (28,310 crore) was 86 per cent of the total expenditure (33,063 crore) and 67 per cent was the Non-Plan component (22,059 crore).
-Non-Plan revenue expenditure was higher than the normatic assessment of the Thirteenth Finance Commission (15,790 crore) and projections made in the Medium Term Fiscal Policy Statement (21,698 crore) but was within the projections made in the Fiscal Correction Path (22,944 crore).
+Non-Plan expenditure: Revenue expenditure (₹ 32,015 crore) was 84 per cent of the total expenditure (₹ 38,014 crore) and 64 per cent thereof was the Non-Plan component (₹ 24,223 crore).
+Non-Plan revenue expenditure was higher than the normative assessment of the Thirteenth Finance Commission (₹ 20,360 crore) and the projection of Fiscal Correction Path (₹ 23,490 crore) but was within projection made in Medium Term Fiscal Policy Statement (₹ 24,681 crore).

-Incomplete projects: Twenty one (Buildings and Roads) projects, scheduled for completion between April 2008 and February 2011, were incomplete.
+Incomplete projects: Eight infrastructural projects, scheduled for completion between April 2007 and September 2011, were incomplete.
 Time and cost overruns of these incomplete projects will have to be reduced so as to ensure value for money for the people of Haryana.

-Review of Government investments: The average return on Government's investments in Statutory Corporations, Rural Banks, Joint Stock Companies and Co-operatives varied between 0.04 and 0.18 per cent in the past five years, whereas its average interest outgo was in the range of 7.43 to 9.29 per cent.
+Review of Government investments: The average return on Government's investments in Statutory Corporations, Rural Banks, Joint Stock Companies and Cooperatives varied between 0.02 and 0.17 per cent in the past five years, whereas its average interest outgo was in the range of 7.43 to 9.73 per cent.
 This is an unsustainable proposition.
-The Government should, therefore, seek better value for money in investments as otherwise, high-cost borrowed funds invested in projects with low financial returns will continue to strain the economy.
-Projects which are justified on account of low financial but high socio-economic returns may be identified and prioritised with full justification for the high-cost borrowings.
-Time has come to review the working of State-owned Public Sector Undertakings incurring huge losses and work out either a revival strategy for those that are strategic in nature and can be made viable or close down the sick units by disinvesting their equity.
+The Government should, therefore, seek better value for money in investments as otherwise, high cost borrowed funds invested in projects with low financial returns will continue to strain the economy.
+Projects which are justified on account of low financial but high socio-economic returns may be identified and prioritised with full justification for the high cost borrowings.
+Time has come to review the working of State-owned Public Sector Undertakings incurring huge losses and work out either a revival strategy (for those that are strategic in nature and can be made viable) or close down the sick units by disinvesting their equity.

-Debt sustainability: As per the FRBM Act 2005, the total debt including contingent liabilities should not exceed 22.4 per cent of the estimated Gross State Domestic Product (GSDP) for the year.
-The State's total liability including guarantees and letter of comfort during 2010-11 was 55,786 crore which was 21.64 per cent of the GSDP which was well within the parameters of the FRBM Act 2005.
-The revenue deficit indicates that some portion of the high-cost borrowings is being used by the Government for meeting its current expenditure.
+Debt sustainability: As per the FRBM Act 2005, the total debt including contingent liabilities should not exceed 22.6 per cent of the estimated Gross State Domestic Product (GSDP) for the year.
+The State's total liability including guarantees and letter of comfort during 2011-12 was $\gtrless$ 60,840 crore which was 19.67 per cent of the GSDP which was well within the parameters of the FRBM Act 2005.
+The revenue deficit indicates that some portion of the high cost borrowings is being used by the Government for meeting its current expenditure.
 Borrowed funds should be used as far as possible only to fund capital expenditure while revenue expenditure should be fully met from revenue receipts.
 Efforts should be made to return to the stage of primary surpluses and zero revenue deficit as soon as possible.
 Maintaining a calendar of borrowings to avoid bunching towards the end of the fiscal year and a clear understanding of the maturity profile of debt payments will go a long way in prudent debt management.